 The program welcomes the participation of any individual or group in a variety of roles.
 Committed individuals can consider roles as Zone or Site Captains, who help coordinate cleanups at specific sites.
 Any organisation or individual is welcome to use, collaborate or contribute to our education programmes about marine life and the threat of marine trash.
 Just contact us!

-Thinking of joining the cleanup?
+Thinking of joining the International Coastal Cleanup programme?

 N. Sivasothi talks at the first Festival of Biodiversity (2012) about